otalk/jxt/CONTRIBUTING.md

 Feel free to submit bug reports or pull requests.

-If you have a security related issue that could be sensitive, please see the [Security Guidelines](SECURITY.md) first.
+If you have a security related issue, please see the [Security Guidelines](SECURITY.md) first.

 ## Pull Requests